Appa002/z71200-runtime/README.md

 # Introduction

-The z71200 runtime at its core is intended as a user interface layouting and rendering backend.
+The z71200 runtime is intended as a user interface layouting and rendering backend.
 The executable launches a child process which communicates with a server to define and react to the interactive interface.
 The motivation for this project is to be a minimalist take on the role that the HTML + JS web environment often serves.

 Many projects use "web technologies" for their user interface needs since they are the simplest to use.
 Particularly, the many years of javascript framework evolution has resulted in extremely sophisticated solutions that make most of the problems in structuring a UI-heavy application ergonomic.
-I believe the reason this happened with web technology is not necessarily because "it runs everywhere" but because the DOM sits at the perfect level of abstraction with an imperative API that makes code-structure innovation possible without bogging down the developer in the details of rendering and layout.
+I believe the reason this happened with web technology is not necessarily because "it runs everywhere" but because the DOM sits at the perfect level of abstraction, with an imperative API, that makes code-structure innovation possible without bogging down the developer in the details of rendering and layout.
 Said another way, the DOM is bare enough to allow people to innovate in the philosophy of writing UI applications without being so bare as to require anyone to actually think about how layouts and rendering work.

 This project hopes to sit at the same level of abstraction but without any of the staggering overhead of the modern web.